tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_01_DSAR_login.md

 # Login to the DPM System as an Administrator

-Access the DPM login screen by the URL: http://<your ip address>:3213/app/login
+Access the DPM login screen by using the URL: http://<your ip address>:3213/app/login

-Use the credentials
+For this tutorial, enter the following credentials to access user information with an Administrator role.

-- user: demoAdmin
+**Username** - demoAdmin

-- password: k2view
+**Password** - k2view

-This user  is defined as an administrator user.
+This user is defined as an Administrator user.

 <img src="/articles/demo_project/DPM_Demo_Project/images/01_DSAR_Login_Admin.png" width="30%" height="30%">

-As a result, the initial screen of the Admin module is presented.
+As a result, the initial screen of the Admin module displays.

 ![image](/articles/demo_project/DPM_Demo_Project/images/01_DSAR_Regulation_list_screen.png)